-The pastor of each participating parish is asked to appoint a parish leader for Walking with Moms in Need.
+The pastor of each participating parish is asked to appoint a parish leader for the Year of Service.
 The parish leader acts as a main point of contact and coordinator.
 See "Selecting a Parish Leader" on page 13 for suggestions on filling this important role in your parish community.